The Midnight Gang

 The Midnight Gang is a children's book written by David Walliams and illustrated by Tony Ross.
-It was released by HarperCollins on November 3, 2016.
-The story follows a boy called Thomas going to the hospital — the Lord Funt hospital.
+It was released by HarperCollins on 3 November 2016.
+The story follows a boy called Thomas "Tom" Charper going to a cruel hospital and joining a "midnight gang" consisting of the facility's other children and staff.

 Reception

 Emily Bearn wrote in The Daily Telegraph, "it is a simple and touching story of children overcoming adversity with make-believe".
 Common Sense Media's Mary Eisenhart said, "British author David Walliams is in top form with this imaginative, poignant, often crude, and frequently hilarious tale of kids stuck in a London hospital. ... it's a heartstring-tugging, thought-provoking tale with unforgettable characters, relatable issues, and a determination to do better than the bad people in your life."

 In a positive review for the School Library Journal, Caitlin Augusta stated, "Ross's numerous black-and-white illustrations mirror Walliams's lawless, uncontained revelry. ...
 Irreverent as Roald Dahl, Walliams is a unique author who's created a memorable world and cast of characters."
 In a mixed review, Kirkus Reviews said, "An entertaining tale that will definitely find an audience, but fans of icky, vicious comedy deserve better."